 Various reasons might make it difficult to get your engine started.
 A deteriorated battery terminal, a bad starter, bad injectors, or defective ignition lines might all be blamed.
 In addition to the case mentioned above, several more aspects are to consider.

-Defective spark plug wires might be the source of the problem without warning.
+Defective spark plug wires might be the source of the problem warning.
 So, if you’re having trouble starting your engine, don’t give up yet.
 Make sure your ignition cables are in good shape.

-This video explains how to diagnose your faulty wires and how to determine if your engine is misfiring.
+This video explains how to diagnose your faulty wires and how determine if your engine is misfiring.

 Engine misfire is something that no driver or motorist wants to encounter.
 However, it is inevitable.
-Regardless of the year, make, or car model, every road-going vehicle may encounter engine misfiring at some point.
+Regardless of the year, make, or car model, every road-going vehicle may encounter an engine misfiring at some point.
 It is brought on by incomplete or irregular combustion.

 Malfunctioning spark plug wires will not convey the needed spark from the distributor, resulting in an engine misfire, as spark plugs are meant to emit sparks at specified intervals.

 Rough Idling Engine

 In most cases, a vehicle’s idle should be smooth and consistent.
 Electrical current is transmitted from your vehicle’s power circuit to the engine’s spark plugs, in which the current ignites the air-fuel combination in the combustion chamber.